700software/demo-galaxy-guide/README.md

  * Information can be input in reverse order of the original spec.
 Instead of:

    > glob is I
    > glob glob Silver is 34 Credits

    The code supports this as well:

    > glob glob Silver is 34 Credits
    > glob is I

-   which obviously adds some complexity to the application, but a merchant cannot choose the order in which he gathers intel about the galaxy. 🙂
+   which — being in the wrong order — obviously adds some complexity to the application, but a merchant cannot choose the order in which he gathers intel about the galaxy. 🙂

  * There's only one unit test so far.
 Probably the most important one, but more could be added.